Adv-Software-DeKeet/.github/profile/README.md

 ## Introduction

-Hello my name is Jovi Simons Student at Fontys Hoge School.
+Hello my name is Jovi Simons, Student at Fontys Hoge School.
 Currently I am in my 6th semester.
-I want to learn how to build an scalable enterprise software that can handle a lot users/requests.
+I want to learn how to build scalable enterprise software that can handle enourmus amount of users/requests.

 This document is created to help the reader easily find the products i made for this semester.
 The reading guide is written for my personal portfolio and to show all the proof for my learning outcomes.
 There are 9 outcomes in total and during this semester i will get proof to get at least a proficient for every learning outcome.
 I will collect this evidence in a group and personal project.